 After the mammogram, I was sent for an ultrasound to further investigate the lumps that were visible on the mammogram.
 There was quite a bit of stopping to examine the images before scanning my breast a bit more.
 And then, it was back up to see the first doctor again.

 By this time, I was starting to feel a bit less concerned as the word “cysts” had been used a couple of times.
 And that is what the final diagnosis was: cysts.
-Several of them in between the “12 and 3 o’clock” position, although I can only feel the one.
+Several of them are between the “12 and 3 o’clock” position, although I can only feel the one.

 There had been talk earlier in the day about further tests (biopsies), but that they would delay anything invasive until I had a new platelet count done because of my bleeding disease.
 (Fair enough.)
 But this was not to be the case as there was no need for a biopsy.
 (Yay!)